qmlbook/qmlbook/docs/start/start.rst

     INSERT INTO city value ("Paris", "France");
     INSERT INTO city value ("London", "United Kingdom");

-To use sql we need to add the sql module to our .pro file
+To use SQL we need to add the SQL module to our .pro file

 .. code-block:: cpp

     QT += sql

 And then we can open our database using C++.
-First we need to retrieve a new database object for the specified database engine.
-With this database object we open the database.
-For SQLite it's enough to specify the path to the database file.
+First, we need to retrieve a new database object for the specified database engine.
+With this database object, we open the database.
+For SQLite, it's enough to specify the path to the database file.
 Qt provides some high-level database model, one of them is the table model, which uses a table identifier and an option where clause to select the data.
 The resulting model can be attached to a list view as the other model before.

 .. code-block:: cpp